-Revised and adopted on December, 2013, the Strategic Plan details the Commission’s Mission and Goals.
+Revised and adopted in June 2020, the Strategic Plan details the Commission’s Mission and Goals.

 Article 4, Section (E) of the Compact Law requires that an annual report be prepared regarding the activities and actions of the Compact Commission.
 This report also contains the financial statements.

 To request a copy of a previous report, contact us: (secc (at) secompact (dot) org) secc (at) secompact (dot) org

 The Interstate Agreement for the Uniform Application of Manifesting Procedures established a uniform understanding among the compact commissions and unaffiliated states in determining the attribution of disposal responsibility for low-level radioactive waste resulting from decontamination and incineration activities.
 Signatories to this agreement include the following: Appalachian Compact, Northeast Compact, Southwestern Compact, Southeast Compact, and Michigan.